PaulaW2020/chrome-extension-saving-urls/README.md

 ## Add to Chrome

-Go to chrome://extensions
-Ensure developer mode is on
+Go to chrome://extensions.
+Ensure developer mode is on.
+Click on Load unpacked.
-Click on Load unpacked
 Voila!